A Look at Recent DDoS Attacks and the Cyberattack Landscape in 2022 So Far

 DDoS attacks have quickly become one of the most debilitating cyberattack types on businesses.
 These attacks are advanced yet cheap to deploy and have the potential to cause great damage to targets.
 Bad actors can purchase a DDoS attack for as little as $10 and implement it in as little as ten minutes.
 Whether a DDoS attack is used for the primary purpose of damaging your reputation or is simply a distraction from a much larger cybercrime, a DDoS attack will cost your business time, money, and resources.

 To learn more about how DDoS attackers targeted our DDoS Protection customers, we gathered insights from attacks during the first half of 2022.
-In this blog, we explore the top takeaways from these insights.
+In this blog, we explore the top takeaways from these insights and DDoS attack trends.

 The education sector experienced the most frequent attacks

 The education sector has faced a wave of cyberattacks, including DDoS attacks, in recent years as reliance on Internet-connected solutions in schools has risen.
 Our research found that customers in the education sector faced the highest number of attacks when compared to other industries in the first half of 2022.

 Because DDoS attacks are so inexpensive to purchase, even students can take down their school’s network.
 This fact could explain why we saw the most attacks among customers in this industry.

 The healthcare sector faced the longest DDoS attacks